flipperdevices/flipperzero-firmware/youtube/README.md

 - [intro video](https://youtu.be/wfNIyLphR3Y) Introduction to LEDs (lights)
 - [intro video](https://youtu.be/j5Jy3Wedw58) Introduction to breadboard/protoboard (for making circuit prototypes)

+### Sensors
+- [demo video](https://youtu.be/iC5fBGwCPHw) Connecting lots of different sensors to Flipper Zero.
+- [1337 video](https://youtu.be/7VdVobQyRfo) Looking at UART signals from GPS module & using Logic Analyzer to decode UART.

 ### GPIO
 - [code video](https://youtu.be/v0PkcOtZdHg) Add Polling GPIO input to your [code](../gpio/gpio_polling_demo/README.md).
 - [1337 video](https://youtu.be/cd9culIw79U) Connecting to a 7-Segment display and using the built-in Flipper Zero "GPIO Manual Control" app to display different numbers.